rote1400/PaddleGameJS/readme.md

 ## Features

 - **Smooth Gameplay:** Experience seamless and responsive gameplay powered by Vanilla JavaScript.
+The ball is becoming faster over game.
 - **Modern Design:** Enjoy a clean and modern interface designed with CSS3.
+Background color is changing over the game.
 - **Interactive Canvas:** The game leverages HTML5 Canvas to render dynamic and visually appealing graphics.
 - **Responsive Controls:** Use keyboard inputs to control the paddle and keep the ball in play.
 - **Score Tracking:** Keep track of your high score as you improve your skills.